" The Solitary Reaper" by William Wordsworth (1770-1850)

 → —a songs more pleasant and comforting to tired groups of travellers—

-→ —who rest in a cool, shady place—
+→ —who are resting in a cool shady place—

 → —in the hot deserts of Arabia.